Stripe Webhook

 case 'customer.subscription.deleted':

-return await handleSubscriptionDeleted(
+response = await handleSubscriptionDeleted(

-event.data.object as Stripe.Subscription
+event.data.object as Stripe.Subscription,

 );